 Christine Thomas Joseph

-Christine Thomas Joseph is a Staff Attorney in the Domestic Violence/Family Law Unit.
+Christine Thomas Joseph is a Senior Staff Attorney in the Domestic Violence/Family Law Unit.
 Christine represents both custodial and non-custodial parents in child support and parentage matters through Legal Aid’s Child Support Community Legal Services Project.
 She also provides family law representation to clients, including survivors of domestic violence, in custody and divorce cases.

 Prior to joining Legal Aid in August 2019, Christine served as a Howard C. Westwood Fellow in the Family Law Unit at Neighborhood Legal Services Program where she handled child custody, third-party custody, child support, and divorce matters.